marcomorosi06/WiFiAudioStreaming-Desktop/README.md

 2. In **Client Configuration**, choose your output device (headphones, speakers, etc.).
 3. The app will automatically search for and display active servers on the network.
 4. Select a server from the list to connect.
-5. (Optional) If the server uses a non-standard port, enter it here.
+5. If the server uses a non-standard port, enter it in the settings.

 ---